yohman/21W-UP206A/README.md

 _Please email in advance for appointments._

 * Yoh: Thursdays 1PM - 3PM and by appointment
-* Bo: Thursday 5PM -6PM and by appointment
 * Chris: Thursdays 10AM-12PM and by appointment